Cheap MMJ Cards Online

 Cannabinoid Therapy for Arthritis

+Cannabis for Rheumatoid Arthritis is a promising option for managing pain and inflammation.
 Arthritis is the leading cause of disability in the United States, affecting over 27 million adults nationwide.
-The economic, personal, and societal impact is staggering, with the CDC reporting yearly arthritis-attributable medical care costs and earnings losses at $303.5 billion.
-However, there may be some help in the form of cannabis for rheumatoid arthritis.
+The economic, personal, and societal impact is staggering, with the CDC reporting yearly arthritis-attributable medical care costs and earning losses at $303.5 billion.

 Arthritis involves a diverse group of processes and commonly results in inflammation within one or more joints.
 The two most common forms of arthritis are osteoarthritis and rheumatoid arthritis, with other forms being autoimmune, infectious, cancerous, or traumatic.

-The most encountered form of arthritis is osteoarthritis, a degenerative disease of the joint space that occurs with normal wear and tear over time.
-Weight-bearing joints in the knees and hips are most affected, but osteoarthritis can affect many joints, including joints in the hands, feet, and spine.
+The most encountered form of arthritis is osteoarthritis, which is essentially a degenerative disease of the joint space that occurs with normal wear and tear over time.
+Weight-bearing joints in the knees and hips are most affected, but osteoarthritis can affect many joints including those in the hands, feet, and spine.
 The inflammatory pathology of osteoarthritis is driven by a powerful cytokine called interleukin 1a.
-This interleukin-driven (ignore the Klingon warship names here) degenerative erosion of ligaments ultimately leads to the destruction of the bone cells underlying the joint’s articular cartilage where bones meet.
+This interleukin driven (ignore the Klingon warship names here) degenerative erosion of ligaments ultimately leads to the destruction of the bone cells underlying the articular cartilage of the joint where bones meet.
 Patients suffering from osteoarthritis typically present with symptomatic complaints of pain, inflammation, stiffness, and crepitus (otherwise known as crackling, creaky joints).
-These symptoms are where cannabis for rheumatoid arthritis shines.

-Rheumatoid arthritis, on the other hand, Rheumatoid arthritis is an auto-immune process in which the body’s antibodies mistakenly attack the synovial cells that form the inner tissue lining of the joint.
-This systemic inflammatory disorder is largely driven by interleukin six and affects many organs, leading to painful, deformed joints.
+Rheumatoid arthritis, on the other hand, is an auto-immune process in which the body’s own antibodies mistakenly attack the synovial cells that form the inner tissue lining of the joint.
+This systemic inflammatory disorder is largely driven by interleukin 6 and affects many organs, leading to painful, deformed joints.
 Patients often report symptoms of early morning stiffness of hands, feet, and the spinal column in the neck.
-It is a painful, daily annoyance, but weed for rheumatoid arthritis might reduce it.

 How does the pathology of arthritis occur?

-Cannabis for rheumatoid arthritis is effective because of how the pain of arthritis works.
 As cells that form cartilage (chondrocytes) and line the joint (synoviocytes) become damaged, a distress signal is sent to the innate immune system via chemical messengers called cytokines and chemokines.
-In response, a variety of pro-inflammatory cell types are recruited to the damaged site as part of the normal response to insult in an attempt to limit joint damage and initiate repair, yet this adaptive response becomes harmful when your body can’t shut off inflammation.
+In response, a variety of pro-inflammatory cell types are recruited to the damaged site as part of the normal response to insult in an attempt to limit joint damage and initiate repair, but this adaptive response becomes harmful when inflammation can’t be shut off.
 As arthritis progresses, the body’s regenerative capacity can’t keep pace with the rate of cellular destruction.
 A vicious cascade of events ensues, resulting in swelling of the joint and collagen degradation, and the damage to the bony matrix surrounding the joint forms a fibrotic scar.
-So how can cannabis help with rheumatoid arthritis?

 swelling of the joint and collagen degradation